 Indicator No. 1 Indicator No. 2 Indicator Differential pressure across the scrubber.
 Amperage on the recirculation pumps of the scrubber.
-Approachmeasured with a differential pressure gauge to ensure adequate water flow and proper operation of the scrubber.
-An alarm will sound Amperage of the recirculation pumps will be continuously measured by an amperage meter to ensure proper circulation of the scrubber solution.
+Measurement Approach Differential pressure will be continuously measured with a differential pressure gauge to ensure adequate water flow and proper operation of the scrubber.
+An alarm will sound when differential pressure approaches the indicator value.
+Amperage of the recirculation pumps will be continuously measured by an amperage meter to ensure proper circulation of the scrubber solution.
 An alarm will sound when a low amperage level is indicated.
 Monitoring Methods and Location Pressure taps are located upstream and downstream of the scrubber's packing material.
 The amperage meter is physically connected to the recirculation pumps' electrical system and data is electronically recorded.
-Indicator RangeAn excursion is defined as any 3-hour avoid differential pressure value less than 5.5 in of water.
-Excursions trigger an inspection corrective action, and reporting.
-An excursion is defined as any consecutive 3- hour period during plant operation when the amperage values of both pumps are below 5 amps at one time.
+Indicator Range An excursion is defined as any 3-hour average differential pressure value less than 5.5 inches of water.
 Excursions trigger an inspection, corrective action, and reporting.
-Data Collection FrequencyPressure differential is monitored and recorded continuously.
+An excursion is defined as any consecutive 3-hour period during plant operation when the amperage values of both pumps are below 5 amps at one time.
+Excursions trigger an inspection, corrective action, and reporting.
+Data Collection Frequency Pressure differential is monitored and recorded continuously.
 Amperage is monitored and recorded continuously.
 Averaging Period Readings are taken every 15 minutes and averaged for the hour.
 A subsequent 3-hour average is then used for determining an excursion.
 Readings are taken every 15 minutes and averaged for the hour.
 The three-hour average is then used for determining an excursion.
-Recordkeeping Pressure differential is electronically record on a continuous basis and hourly data shall made available.
+Recordkeeping Pressure differential is electronically recorded on a continuous basis and hourly data shall be made available.
 Records of the amperage value and corrective action taken are generated whenever an alarm sounds indicating that there are no pumps online.
 Electronic records of all the data collected are also available.
 QA/QC The pressure gauges are calibrated quarterly.
-The amperage meter shall be maintained pursuant to the manufacturer's specifications.
+Pressure taps are checked for plugging daily.
+The alarm is tested quarterly.
+The gauges shall have a minimum accuracy of 0.5 inches of water.
+The amperage meter shall be calibrated quarterly and shall have a minimum accuracy of \pm 0.5% of the fullscale.